deniztoprak/sample-compound-staking-pool/README.md

 # Staking Pool

-A decentralized staking pool app running on EVM.
+A naive implementation of a decentralized staking pool running on EVM.

 ## Functional Requirements